ndriqim-lahu/TechZoneEcommerce/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The project called `Tech Zone` is an e-commerce website platform which aims to have an increase in the market in terms of sales of products or technological devices.
-In this website you can navigate into different pages which are “Fillimi”, “Kompjutera”, “Laptopa”, “Telefona”, “Tableta”, “Aksesorë”, and “Rreth Nesh”.
+In this website you can navigate into different pages which are “Fillimi”, “Kompjutera”, “Laptopa”, “Telefona”, “Tableta”, “Aksesorë” and “Rreth Nesh”.

-This project started from scratch where I worked and completed, also I made many improvements in the front-end side of Web Development, such as the designing and developing the entire platform, creating a slideshow for devices, adding transcitions and animations, also adding some features for the user side, and many more things.
+This project started from scratch where I worked and completed, also I made many improvements in the front-end side of Web Development, such as the designing and developing the entire platform, creating a slideshow for devices, adding transcitions and animations, adding some features for the user side and many more things.

 ### Built With